imadbenmadi/Promeses_example/README.md

 # Promeses_example
-this a simple exercise using async Promeses
+this a simple exercise to use async Promeses